 Councillor Roy Owen, a former highways worker, and now Independent councillor in Gwynedd is taking it on himself to fill potholes in his own ward – but not every councillor has this skillset*.

-Other than posing for the local paper with a glum expression and a finger pointing toward the earth, councils need to advocate more strongly for fairer and more responsive funding system for local services.
-Our member-driven finance task force is looking at ways to do that.
+Other than posing for the local paper with a glum expression and a finger pointing toward the earth, the sector must continue to advocate in the strongest possible terms for fairer and more responsive funding system for local services, something that our LDRC is working hard on.